sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 In `DPU-Scope-DPU-Driven` setup, same as ENI-level HA setup, the BFD probe will:

+- Setup on all NPUs for both IPv4 and IPv6 and probe both DPUs.
-- Setup and probe both DPUs, and both DPUs will be responding the BFD probes.
+- Both DPUs will respond the BFD probes, no matter it is active or standby.
 - Still only be used for controlling the traffic forwarding behavior from NPU to DPU, and won't be used as the health signal for triggering any failover inside DPU.

 Unlike the ENI-level HA setup, BFD probe can work alone to make the traffic forwarding decision without ENI level info.
 To achieve this, the SDN controller will program the HA set to NPU with the preferred DPU as active/standby setting.